ycm-core/YouCompleteMe/README.md

 ### C# semantic completion

-YCM uses [omnisharp][] to provide semantic completion for C#.
-YCM uses it as a git subrepo.
+YCM uses [OmniSharp][] to provide semantic completion for C#.
+It's used as a git subrepo.
 If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:BundleInstall`.
 If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.

 OmniSharp is written in C# and has to be compiled.
-The install script takes care of this if you pass `--omnisharp-completer` as an argument.
+The `install.sh` script takes care of this if you pass `--omnisharp-completer` as an argument.

 ### Semantic completion for other languages